 As it turns out, surviving the storms might have been the easy part for some birds.
 The hurricanes stripped or destroyed much of the vegetation birds rely on for food and shelter from predators.
 “Getting through these next few weeks with such a limited food supply is going to be difficult,” Dobson says.
 One of BirdsCarribean’s partners reportedly went through 10 pounds of sugar in two weeks to feed hummingbirds.

 The biggest lesson from the storms is the importance of preserving and restoring native habitat, Dobson and Sorenson say—especially mangroves, which not only provide homes for birds, but also soften the impacts of storms on coastal communities and ecosystems.
-It will take months for a fuller picture of the Caribbean’s bird populations to emerge, but one thing is clear now: There will be more hurricanes, and protecting habitat now will help birds survive the storms to come.
+It will take months for a fuller picture of the Caribbean’s bird populations to emerge, but one thing is already clear: There will be more hurricanes, and protecting habitat now will help birds survive the storms to come.